-Mary F. Roe Fellow, Canadian Institute of Actuaries [Place of issue of opinion] [Date of opinion]
+Mary F. Roe Fellow, Canadian Institute of Actuaries [Place of issue of opinion]

 .07 If the appointed actuary is unable to issue an unqualified opinion, the wording of the opinion would be adjusted to reflect the necessary qualification.

 2470 COMMUNICATION WITH THE AUDITOR